dalji1/Valisthea-Font/README.md

 This font was created by reinterpreting Valisthea characters in a **modern form**.
 Right now, I only have regular types, but if I have time and motivation, I would like to make other thicknesses and have a font set.
 - **Supported Characters**: Uppercase & Lowercase (A-Z), Numbers (0-9)
 - **Punctuation & Symbols**: Supports various marks including — (Em Dash), – (En Dash), - (Hyphen), " , ' , ; , : , , ,

+## License & Usage
+Letters of Valisthea is released under a permissive license for fans and creators.
+Within the scope of fan-made/derivative works, you are free to:

+- **Modify:** Change or build upon the font's design.
+- **Redistribute:** Share the original or modified versions.
+(Please tell me when you redistribute it!)
+- **Commercial Use:** Use the font in commercial projects.
 -
+**Selling these font files itself is strictly prohibited.**

 ---
 *Disclaimer: This is a fan-made project inspired by FINAL FANTASY XVI.
 All rights to the original game assets belong to Square Enix.*: